dmwm/PHEDEX/Documentation/README/README-Deployment.txt

 parts.
 This allows you to share large portions of the configuration across multiple PhEDEx instances: tests, production, and so on.

-For downloads, run "FileDownload" and "InfoDropStatus".
-In an integration challenge environment, you may need to add "FileRecycler";
-you would never run that agent in a production environment.

-If you have a MSS node, you must run a MSS migration agent.
-Migration agents exist for Castor and dCache (File{Castor,DCache}Migrate).
-If your disk and tape storages are separate, you can use FileDownload with a suitable backend to copy between storage systems.
-You should also run a cleaner agent for the buffer node, FileFakeCleaner for a shared disk/tape storage node, and FileDiskCleaner for a separate disk buffer backed up by a tape node.

-Exporting data to other sites requires export agents, which are described in more detail in README-Export.txt.

-Updating DLS requires the BlockDLSUpdate agent plus tools available via the Glite3.0 UI.
-Please refere to README-DLS.txt for more detailed informations.
+All nodes should run three agents: "FileDownload", "FileExport" and "FileRemove".
+Sites with a tape storage (PhEDEx MSS node) also need to run tape migration agents such as "File{Castor,DCache}Migrate" and a stager agent such as "File{Castor,DCache}Stager".
+You can use "FileDownload" with suitable options to copy between local storage nodes, for example if you have separate disk and tape storage systems.

+Details on exporting files to the other sites is covered separately in README-Export.txt, and download side in README-Transfer.txt.
+The central agents take care of the rest, including synchronisation with DBS and DLS.

 *** Writing site glue scripts